Wallet Verification

 | `walletVerification.secretVerificationCode` | 6-digit string, TOTP code, or backup code | The credential for the selected verification method |

 The Platform API validates the credential before forwarding the operation to the Workflow Engine.
-If verification fails, the request is rejected immediately.
-No gas is consumed, no custody provider interaction occurs, and no on-chain state changes.
+If verification fails, the platform rejects the request immediately.
+No gas flows, no custody provider interaction occurs, and no on-chain state changes.

 ### API key sessions bypass verification [#api-key-sessions-bypass-verification]

-When a request is authenticated via API key, wallet verification is not required.
-The `walletVerification` field can be omitted from the request body.
-API keys are scoped credentials intended for machine-to-machine use.
+When an API key authenticates a request, wallet verification is not required.
+You can omit the `walletVerification` field from the request body.
+API keys carry scoped credentials for machine-to-machine use.
 The API key is the authorization factor, so a second interactive challenge is not part of that path.

 ## Failure cases [#failure-cases]

 Wallet verification fails before the signing flow starts.
-The request is rejected when:
+The platform rejects the request when:

 | Condition | Result |